muks79/Sorting-Visualizer/README.md

 # Sorting Visualizer

-Welcome to my Netflix clone, a project crafted with HTML, CSS, and JavaScript that brings the streaming giant's user interface to life! 🎬🍿
+Welcome to the Sorting Visualizer!
+This project is designed to help you understand various sorting algorithms by visualizing them in action.
+It provides a clear and interactive way to see how different algorithms process data to sort it.

 ## Features